bartosz-antosik/vscode-spellright/README.md

 The location may vary among distributions (e.g.: on Fedora Linux it is `/usr/share/myspell` etc.) It also has been suggested that some flavors of Linux require that the dictionary name [should not contain spaces and/or parentheses](https://github.com/bartosz-antosik/vscode-spellright/issues/264#issuecomment-480332688).

 Dictionaries from the folder will be listed in the language selection list and used for spelling documents.
 Because *Hunspell* engine is slower in serving suggestions to misspelled words it may be useful to set `spellright.suggestionsInHints` to `false` which will speed spelling up and suggestions will still be available in context menu called upon action for the suggestion.

+### WSL/Remote

+While editing WSL/Remote files (Remote SSH/Remote-WSL) SpellRight should use host dictionaries so all the above should apply.

 ### **User Dictionaries**